GoldenholzLab/SSAML/README.md

 Mini-Tutorial
 --------------------
 You can test the SSAML code with the COVA-FAKE.csv data.
-Simply modify infile path (line 99) to the COVA-FAKE.csv data, set an arbitrary outdir path (line 100) and run the code:
+Simply modify infile path  to the COVA_FAkE.csv data (search for "This is for a COVA type dataset" to see where this needs to be edited in runner_power.sh), set an arbitrary outdir path (note - you will need to create an output directory and give the path in outdir) and run the code:
-runner_power.sh 1
+runner_power.sh 1 2
-runner_power.sh 2
+runner_power.sh 2 2
-To speed things up, you can also reduce the number of outer loops (parameter bootReps, line 104) temporarily.
+To speed things up, you can also reduce the number of outer loops (parameter bootReps) temporarily.